Print 2 sequences on top of each other

 4.1.
 Scoring system for DNA sequences#

 We setup the scoring system we need for the alignment of DNA sequences.
 Here we use a score system where gaps score -2 and miss matches are scored -1 and matches get a score of 3.
-You should absolutly try to change the scoring function at some point to see how the values affects the alignments.
+You should absolutely try to change the scoring function at some point to see how the values affect the alignments.

 def gap_penalty():